 bit (0.081 inch diameter) held in a pin vise cut a hole in the plane's

-engine.
-The propeller shaft then fits snugly into the engine.
-I like the
+engine where the propeller shaft fits snugly.
+I like the effect.

 onto the sides of the fuselage using Tamiya Flat Black.
 Gunfire residue

-the rigging that ran from the aircraft's tail to the mast on the forward
+the antenna wire that ran from the aircraft's tail to the mast on the

 into a long hair-thin plastic filament.
 It was held into position with

-on a base made from a craft-store mirror with an unfinished basswood frame.
+on a base made from a craft-store mirror with a basswood

 The frame was modified to hold the model and position a display plaque